stolostron/cert-policy-controller/README.md

 A controller that watches certificates created and/or used within ICP/MCM to ensure they don't expire within a given amount of time.
 The controller shows whether or not a given `CertPolicy` is compliant.

 ## Usage
+The controller can be run as a stand-alone program within IBM Cloud Private.
+Its intended usage is to be integrated with Multi-cloud Manager.

 `CertPolicy` is the custom resource definition created by this controller.
 It watches specific namespaces and shows whether or not those namespaces and the policy as a whole is compliant.

 The controller watches for `CertPolicy` objects in Kubernetes.
 This is an example spec of a `CertPolicy` object: